jlimadev/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 ## AWS Shield

+> AWS Shield Standard is activated for all AWS customers, by default.
+For higher levels of protection against attacks, you can subscribe to AWS Shield Advanced.
+With Shield Advanced, you also have exclusive access to advanced, real-time metrics and reports for extensive visibility into attacks on your AWS resources.
+With the assistance of the DRT (DDoS response team), AWS Shield Advanced includes intelligent DDoS attack detection and mitigation for not only for network layer (layer 3) and transport layer (layer 4) attacks but also for application layer (layer 7) attacks.

 AWS Shield Standard:

 - It is a free service available for every AWS Customer and it provides a protection from common attacks such as SYN/UDP floods, reflection attacks and other layer 3 and 4 attacks (tcp/ip).
 It can be deployed on HTTP friendly services (ALB, API Gateway, CloudFront)